How to Get Into West Point

 Make Physical Fitness a Priority

-To gain entry into West Point, you'll need to be in tip-top physical shape - arguably, in the best physical shape of your life.
+Getting into West Point means being in tip-top physical shape - arguably, in the best physical shape of your life.
 This is something that cannot be done in less than one day - instead, you will need to have a workout plan and schedule to achieve the high level of fitness that West Point demands.

 To ensure that you pass the fitness test with flying colors, be consistent with your workouts and push yourself to the limit.
 You'll also want to make sure you're getting the proper nutrition and dietary needs that having an active lifestyle requires.